JeroenKoster/yes_we_can/README.md

 - visualisations: This folder contains the code to create a webpage that shows a visualisation of the can / rfid data
 - demo_app: A debug application that displays the data in PDO fields and allows the user to request SDO's through the application

+# Running
+The Roslayer, webserver and visualisation can be started by running the startAll.sh script in the main folder.